-A: That’s an excellent question and I’ll be happy to answer it.
+A: That’s an excellent question and below is the answer.

 Let’s take a look at some of the easiest credit cards to get approved for, divided by category…

 For no credit history (or little credit history)

 Here is the one I’m seeing a lot of people have luck with lately:Lucky for you, banks view those with a blank slate (little to no credit history) more favorably than someone that has screwed up their credit.
 In other words, banks are usually more willing to give newcomers a chance.

 However it’s highly unlikely you will be approved for the mid- to high-level cards right away.
 Instead you will have to start off with some of the entry-level cards.
 After a year or so of good management, you should be able to apply for something even better.

 If you are a college student, I would recommend applying for cards designed for college students.
 These are specifically geared towards younger people with little to no history, so they are some of the easiest credit cards to get approved for – the only caveat is that you must prove that you are a student of an accredited college or university to qualify.
 We have a sponsored section for with the best student credit cards you should check out.
 Here is my favorite one right now:

 If you are not a college student , you won’t be able to get a student credit card, as mentioned above – they generally require you to document your enrollment status at a college or university.
 Fortunately, there are still cards out there for those with limited credit history, whether you are 20 or 80.
 The easiest ones to get will be those geared toward people with fair credit (which is what most people newer to credit usually have).
 Check out our ranking of cards for people with fair credit.

 For bad credit